paritytech/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

 - `ActiveLeaves`
   - Notification of a change in the set of active leaves.
+  - Constructs fragment trees for each para for each new leaf.
 - `ProspectiveParachainsMessage::IntroduceCandidate`
   - Informs the subsystem of a new candidate.
   - Sent by the Backing Subsystem when it is importing a statement for a